marveldylan/u3_lesson_sequelize_associations/README.md

 - User `hasMany` Task
 - Task `belongsTo` User

-Now you may be thinking that this is a complicated process...
-Believe it or not, it's not! `Sequelize` models actually have built in methods that make it easy to associate our created models!
+Now, you may be thinking that this is a complicated process...
+Believe it or not, it isn't! `Sequelize` models actually have built in methods that make it easy to associate our created models!

 ### Defining `hasMany`